MichaelSp/elasticsearch-logs-plugin/Documentation.md

-# pipeline-elasticsearch-logs-plugin
-A Jenkins plugin, that will write the logs of pipeline builds to elastic search.
-Currently this plugin is intended for JenkinsFileRunner as it is not able to display the logs in Jenkins.

-# Usage

-After installation go to **Manage Jenkins » Configure System** and configure the section **Logging to Elastic Search for Pipelines**

 # Events
 Besides the log lines the plugin will sent additional events with flow node information.
 The following table describes the different event types.